Arts-of-coding/scananse/README.md

 # Introduction

 # Preprocessing files for single cell integration from public 10X data
-You can download publicaly fastq data once conda is installed, the samples.tsv and the config.yaml are correctly filled in.
+You can download publicly fastq data once conda is installed, the samples.tsv and the config.yaml are correctly filled in.
 Additionally, you need to have the right activated seq2science environment.

 BASH example code:
 ```console